yonirinder/sql_exercice/README.md

 Send messages to Queue:
 python send.py

-You can edit 'tipe' and 'path' params inside send.py file
+You can edit 'type' and 'path' params inside send.py file